Call Me by Your Name (film): Sequel

-Guadagnino has deliberated over the idea of a sequel since the film's premiere at Sundance, when he said he realized the characters "could go beyond the boundaries of the film."
+Guadagnino has deliberated over the idea of a sequel since the film's premiere at Sundance, when he said he realized the characters "could go beyond the boundaries of the film".
 In October 2017, he said he hoped to make a sequel in 2020 that might be in the style of François Truffaut's The Adventures of Antoine Doinel series, telling the story of Oliver and Elio as they age.
 "If I paired the age of Elio in the film with the age of Timothée, in three years' time, Timothée will be 25, as would Elio by the time the second story was set", he said.
 In the novel, Elio and Oliver reunite 15 years later when Oliver is married.
-Guadagnino said that in the sequel, "I don't think Elio is necessarily going to become a gay man.
+Guadagnino said that, in the sequel, "I don't think Elio is necessarily going to become a gay man.
 He hasn't found his place yet ...
 I believe that he would start an intense relationship with Marzia again."

-Guadagnino has expressed interest in the politics of the 1990s, saying, "It is the time of the fall of Communism and the start of the new world order and so-called 'end of history' that Francis Fukuyama established then ... the beginning of the [Silvio] Berlusconi era in Italy and it would mean dealing with the [first Gulf War] of Iraq."
-In November 2017, Guadagnino shared his intention to make a series of five films, in which the audience could "see those actors grow older, embodying those characters."
-A month later, he was reported to have begun writing a script for a sequel that would reveal more about Oliver and resemble Michael Apted's Up series.
-Hammer and Chalamet have expressed interest in appearing in a sequel, but Ivory appears to be dismissive, saying about the idea of sequels, "that's fine, good.
+Guadagnino has expressed interest in the politics of the 1990s, saying, "It is the time of the fall of Communism and the start of the new world order and so-called 'end of history' that Francis Fukuyama established then ... the beginning of the Berlusconi era in Italy and it would mean dealing with the [first Gulf War] of Iraq."
+In November 2017, Guadagnino said he intended to make a series of five films in which the audience could "see those actors grow older, embodying those characters."
+A month later, he was reported to have begun writing a sequel that would reveal more about Oliver and resemble Michael Apted's Up series.
+Hammer and Chalamet have expressed interest in appearing in a sequel, but Ivory appears to be dismissive, saying of sequels, "that's fine, good.
 But I don't know how they're going to get a 40-year-old [Chalamet]!"